fluffybeing/libcloud-cli/README.md

 administrators to perform commonly used operations (listing servers, rebooting servers etc.) easily via command line without writing a single line of code.

+## Installation
-Command line client is available on PyPi and can be installed using pip:
+Command line client is not currently available on PyPi and so it can be installed using setup.py:

 ```bash
 pip install -r requirements.txt